keivrijdag/keivrijdag/README.md

 2018-09-10|Sexual ornaments producing electromagnetic radiation of wavelengths between 41 and 43 femtometers 2018-09-17|(at 21:00!)
-The effect of a one-hour daytime shift on observable circadian behavior of Tardigrada in liquid helium 2018-09-24|Adaptive radiation in Uranium-235
+The effect of a one-hour daytime shift on observable circadian behavior of Tardigrada in liquid helium 2018-09-24|Adaptive radiation in Uranium-235 2018-10-01|The effect of Heliconius migrational routes on biodiversity patterns in Mare Imbrium

 ## FAQ